zedlopez/ifm/Examples/ModernConveniences.md

 ```

-Now: we're going to want many of the items in our kitchen to have switches, and to handle input sensibly regardless of whether the player types ``turn`` ON ``stove`` or ``turn`` ON ``stove switch``.
+Now: we're going to want many of the items in our kitchen to have switches, and to handle input sensibly regardless of whether the player types ``turn on stove`` or ``turn on stove switch``.
 (This is apparently a stove with only one burner.)
 For convenience, we'll define an "includes" relation: